 Three years later the Zemstvo (or district) library was set up at the headquarters of the local government.
 Due to wise management and focus on the intellectual community, it quickly gained popularity attracting about 400 readers.
 With a more professional leadership, the district library published its own catalogue and even stashed illegal literature.

-In 1918 the armed revolution led by Bolsheviks changed the old Russian order, wiping off the government structures and administrative division.
+In 1918, the armed revolution led by Bolsheviks changed the old Russian order, wiping off the government structures and administrative divisions.
 Three Ust-Sysolsk libraries were closed and merged into a single stock, seizing also private collections and school libraries.
-However, it was the former district library that became a foundation for the Komi national book collection in these turbulent years, when the region of Komi gained an autonomous status and became a republic with a strong national identity.
+However, it was the former district library that became a foundation for the Komi national book collection in these turbulent years, when the region of Komi gained an autonomous status and in 1921 became a republic with a strong national identity.